-Deciding to start a family is an exciting time— and so is searching for a new family home.
-We’ve put together a list of family-home must-haves.
-Look for these family-friendly features while searching for your family home to make your house-hunt that much smoother.
+Deciding to start a family is an exciting time — and so is searching for a new family friendly home.
+Look for the following features when home hunting, to ensure your new digs accommodate all its residents, big and small..

 While an open-floor concept may seduce your inner interior designer, resist the urge for openness when looking for a family-friendly home.
 Having the ability to close the door to the kitchen, living room and dining room will help corral energetic toddlers.
 Plus, when guests come over to meet the new baby, you only need to clean one room rather than the whole floor.

 Fact: Small kids make big messes.
 You’ll need to clean your floors often, so think about how much time you’re willing to spend vacuuming, scrubbing and mopping.
 Carpets add extra cushion, but also require more intensive care.
 Wood or wood laminate floors repel spills, but are hard on tiny heads.